totemorg/atomic/README.md

 Clone from one of the repos.

 ## Use
-ENGINE is configured and started like this:
+ATOMIC is configured and started like this:

 	var TOTEM = require("../dsvar").config({
 			key: value, 						// set key